LDSSA/railway-model-deploy/README.md

 In order to do this, we will need to start working with a database.
-The database will keep track of the observations, the predictions that the model provided for them, and the true outcomes (should we be luckly enough to find out about them).
+The database will keep track of the observations, the predictions that the model provided for them, and the true outcomes (should we be lucky enough to find out about them).

 ### 3.1 ORMs and peewee